MapsPeople/docs/src/content/getting-started/simple-map-app.md

   order: 9999
 ---

 The **Simple Map App** is a plug-and-play solution for you to have a simple integration of a map, containing basic search and directions functionalities, in your existing app.
 While you can work on implementing your own solution using the documentation found [here]({{site.url}}/content/map/), if you just need a simple solution with no further customisation required, this should fulfil your needs.
+Going through this guide will also further teach you some principles on how MapsIndoors interacts with an app, and is a natural next step after the "Getting Started" guides.

 The solution is pre-made, and only needs to be integrated into your existing app.
 If you need further features, or want to customize existing ones, you're free to modify this one to your needs.
+However, MapsPeople offers no support or responsibility for changes made.

 ## Android